deephealthproject/eddl/README.md

 -----------------

-**EDDL** is an open source library for Distributd Deep Learning and Tensor Operations in C++ developen inside the DeepHealth project.
+**EDDL** is an open source library for Distributd Deep Learning and Tensor Operations in C++.
+EDDL is developed inside the DeepHealth project.

 For more information about DeepHealth project go to: [deephealth-project.eu](https://deephealth-project.eu/)